TrainWeb.org Facebook Page

 Map: Ba 18 Topographic Maps

-The wiggly line represents the Towson & Cockeysville Electric Railway whose sole reason for existing, as it turned out, was to ferry people between the NC and Towson Courthouse between 1912 and 1924.
+The wiggly line represents the Towson & Cockeysville Electric Railway whose sole reason for existing, as it turned out, was to ferry people between NC and Towson Courthouse between 1912 and 1924.
 It accomplished that via two battery-powered cars, the newer one of which retired the older which then served as a waiting station.
 At least the owners did not name their company the Towson & Pacific.

 Timonium Road